 You can pick up a type of short noodle, such as egg noodles, or whip up a couple servings of mashed potatoes to put the stroganoff on top of.
 You can also sprinkle freshly chopped chives over your meal.

-Although many people opt for buying meat that is specifically for stew, you can just as easily use your leftover steak to make this hearty dish.
+Although many people opt to buy meat that is specifically for stew, you can just as easily use your leftover steak to make this hearty dish.

 - 8 ounces halved mushrooms